Abhilash-Ponnachan/rust-study/readme.md

     _Note: `'_'` is a placeholder for values we don't care for while destructuring.
 This is same as in most other programming languages._

 - **Arrays**
-_Arrays_ in _Rust_ are homegenous collection of items (i.e. the values are of the same type).
+_Arrays_ in _Rust_ are homogeneous collection of items (i.e. the values are of the same type).
 However unlike many other languages, _arrays_ in _Rust_ are **fixed size**, so they cannot grow or shrink.
-Arrays are declared by enclosing the values in square brackets seperated by commas -
+Arrays are declared by enclosing the values in square brackets separated by commas -

     ```rust
     let scores = [87, 67, 48, 56, 73];
     ```